Zvonko Kusić

 Zvonko Kusić (/sh/) (born 14 June 1946) is a Croatian physician who is professor of oncology and nuclear medicine and head of the Department of Oncology and Nuclear Medicine of the Sisters of Charity University Hospital in Zagreb.
 He was president of the Croatian Academy of Sciences and Arts (HAZU) from 2011 till 2018.
 He is a Fellow of the Croatian Academy of Sciences and Arts (FCA).

 Biography

 Early life

 Kusić was born on 14 June 1946 in Zagreb.

 Medical career

 He received a Doctor of Medicine from the Faculty of Medicine at the University of Zagreb), specializing in nuclear medicine, radiotherapy and oncology.
 Since 1992 he has been full professor there.
 Since 1990 he has been the head of the Department of Oncology and Nuclear Medicine of the Sisters of Mercy University Hospital in Zagreb.

-He has been President of the Croatian Academy of Sciences and Arts (HAZU) since 1 January 2011, having previously been an associate member from 1992 to 2000 and full member since 2000, in addition to being Secretary of the Department of Medical Sciences and member of the presidency from 2004–2010.
+He has been President of the Croatian Academy of Sciences and Arts (HAZU) since 1 January 2011, having previously been an associate member from 1992 to 2000 and full member since 2000, in addition to being Secretary of the Department of Medical Sciences and member of the presidency from 2004 to 2010.